HackYourFuture/JavaScript1/fundamentals/map_filter.md

 ### Method chaining

-The methods **map()**, **filter()** and **reduce()** each return a new array.
+The methods **map()** and **filter()** each return a new array.
 This makes it possible to chain these methods and create a 'pipeline' of operations, to be applied in sequence.
+The **reduce** method can return anything, including an array.
+If a **reduce** method returns something other than an array it can only be included at the end of an array method chain.

 Let's take the last example, but now filtering out only those array elements for which the name starts with a 'J':

 ```js
 const arr = [